 As an Assistant, it rarely gets noticed.

 So, be indispensable to your manager, but let them know you are too!

-We have a great cheatsheet that will really help Assistants build a strategic partnership with their Executive.
-The cheatsheat is full of fantastic tips and tricks that Assistants can easily implement so that they are building rapport, managing expectations and communicating effectively with their Executive.
+We have a great cheat sheet to help Assistants build a strategic partnership with their Executives.
+The cheat sheet is full of fantastic tips and tricks that Assistants can quickly implement to build rapport, manage expectations, and communicate effectively with their Executives.

 Communication between an Assistant and their Executive is everything!
-It is so important that you communicate regularly and face to face!
-Again this is a two-way thing and should be consistent throughout the time you work with your manager.
-Naturally set up regular meetings to discuss both workloads and diaries but also be there for them when they look like they need to talk about something.
+It is so vital that you communicate regularly and face to face!
+Again this is a two-way thing and should be consistent throughout your work with your manager.
+So, naturally, set up regular meetings to discuss workloads and diaries and be there for them when they need to talk about something.

 Check-in with them throughout the day, even if it is to say where you are going.
-If you communicate with them effectively, you won’t be blindsided with unexpected problems
+If you communicate with them effectively, you won’t be blindsided by unexpected problems.

 A continual dialogue is so important